hiukim/mind-ar-js-doc/docs/quick-start/webpage.md

 The AR engine consume your camera feed, then detect, track the target images and update the visibility and positions of this a-entity.
 It means, whatever attached to the entity will be properly magically displayed accordingly.
 Once you have this setup properly, what you usually need to do is to construct the content inside this `a-entity` according to your application needs.

 This is minimal case, you see a `<a-plane color="blue" opaciy="0.5" position="0 0 0" height="0.552" width="1" rotation="0 0 0"></a-plane>`.
 This is the object we want to show on top of the target image.
-Obviously, it's a semi-transparent blue plane.
+Obviously, it's just a blue plane.

 :::tip
 width=1 means the width is the same as the target image